 Textbooks

-Save money on your textbooks
+Save money on textbooks and course materials

-K-State Libraries support two programs to help students save money on their textbooks.
+K-State Libraries supports two programs to help you save money on textbooks and course materials.

 Note: Copying, displaying or distributing copyrighted works, may infringe the owner’s copyright.
 Any use of computers or duplicating facilities that infringe copyrighted works is subject to appropriate disciplinary action as well as those civil remedies and crimal penalties provided by federal law.